 A Quieter Way to See

-De-CONNECT is a simple approach to photography—
+De-CONNECT is a simple approach to photography built around attention, practice, and observation.

 Not faster.